10 Best Places to Eat in Yellowstone

 With 2.2 million acres to explore, it only comes to follow that you might need a little sustenance to fuel your journey through Yellowstone National Park.
-You can satisfy your taste for adventure at any number of restaurants, so it can be tricky to know where to start and what to order when you get there.
+You can satisfy your taste for adventure at any number of restaurants in Yellowstone, so it can be tricky to know where to start and what to order when you get there.
 You may be in the wilderness, but that doesn’t mean you have to eat like you are.
-Here are a few of our favorites to help you plan your trip!
+Here are a few of our best places to eat in Yellowstone to help you plan your trip!

 Canyon Lodge Eatery